jramke/fluid-ui/packages/docs/Resources/Private/Content/docs/core-concepts/styling.md

 ### Class Names

-Tip: If you prefer using classes instead of data attributes, utilize the class or className prop to add custom classes to Fluid UI components.
+Tip: If you prefer using classes instead of data attributes, utilize the class or className prop to add custom classes to Fluid Primitives components.

 Class Names
-If you prefer using classes instead of data attributes, utilize class or className prop to add custom classes to Fluid UI components.
+If you prefer using classes instead of data attributes, utilize class or className prop to add custom classes to Fluid Primitives components.

 Pass a class: